10 Uses for Bottle Caps

 The pop of a cap rocketing off a beer or old-fashioned soda, followed by the hiss of carbonation, is a familiar sound, but what happens next?
 If you're a tidier, like me, you probably toss the cap into the recycling (or possibly the trash)...or you leave it out until you feel like cleaning up.
 Either way, you're probably used to thinking of bottle caps as useless disposable items, there only to keep your beverages under compression until you're ready to drink.

 Think again!
 Here's a list of some unexpected, fun, and useful ways to give bottle caps a second life.

 Want memories of beers gone by?
 Try embedding their caps in your walls!
-Your Charlotte tile specialist might be game for an adventure, or you can create a DIY backsplash using bottle caps (face out, of course) to add a quirky note to your kitchen.
+You might be able to find a tile contractor who's game for an adventure, or you can create a DIY backsplash using bottle caps (face out, of course) to add a quirky note to your kitchen.

 2. Bar or counter top

-As with a backsplash, bottle caps can be used to make the surface of a bar, counter top, or table.
-Since they can become magnets for grime when people are setting food and drinks on them, consider mounting a piece of glass or acrylic over the bottle cap display to protect them.
+As with a backsplash, bottle caps can be used to make the surface of a bar, countertop, or table.
+Since they may become magnets for grime when people set food and drinks on them, consider mounting a piece of glass or acrylic over the bottle cap display to protect it.

 3. Basket or bowl

-If you have a lot of bottle caps, you can run them together to create a very cool basket for storage and display.
-It might not be very practical for carrying things around due to weight, but that's more than made up for in how neat it looks!
+If you have a lot of bottle caps, run them together to create a very cool basket for storage and display.
+It might not be very practical for carrying things around due to its weight, but that's more than made up for in how neat it looks!